Xanterra Parks and Resorts

 The park's history.
 Originally hunting grounds for the Shoshone, Blackfeet, Crow, and other Native American peoples, Yellowstone received its first rush of visitors from the United States in the 1860s.
-They were looking for gold but found instead geysers and waterfalls and the Grand Canyon of the Yellowstone, which one visitor described as―a masterpiece of nature’s handiwork.
+They were looking for gold but found instead geysers and waterfalls and the Grand Canyon of the Yellowstone.
 In 1871 the U.S. government sent out the Hayden Expedition, whose report on the region led to the establishment of Yellowstone as the country’s first national park, in 1871.
 (Yosemite was designated earlier, in 1864, but as a state reserve, not a national park.)

 Yellowstone’s human residents have mostly lived up to its natural wonders.
 The National Park Service offers a full schedule of ranger-led hikes and other activities; the Yellowstone Institute offers terrific classes for kids and adults.
 The park’s historic hotels―Old Faithful Inn, Mammoth Hot Springs Hotel, and the Lake Yellowstone Hotel―are so evocative of the past they’ll transport you to an earlier, more gracious era of national park tourism.
 It’s time travel―but what else would you expect from a park that’s pure magic.